Browse our FAQs to learn more about caring for your water damage carpet.

 Q. What are the causes of water damage?

-Even though the most obvious causes of are severe forces of nature, such as hurricanes or floods, a simple rainfall or snowfall causing a leak somewhere can result in water damage.
+Even though the most obvious causes of are severe forces of nature such as hurricanes or floods.
+A simple rainfall or snowfall causing a leak somewhere can result in water damage.
 It is important to firstly inspect the property.
-Thus, you can locate where the water damage is, how it has been caused, and how to fix it.
-Water damage also can occur when a fire is extinguished, from leaking pipes, and malfunctioning washing machines and heaters, as well as leaks in roofing and siding or from defective gutters, which can cause water to pool around your property and potentially leak into your basement.
+Thus you can locate where the water damage, the cause, and how to fix it.

 Q. What do I do when I first notice water damage?

-Following a water-related incident, quickly switch off circuit breakers that distribute power to flooded areas.
+Following a water related incident, quickly switch off circuit breakers that distribute power to flooded areas.
 Remember that safety comes first.
-If you think it is unsafe or even if you are not sure, call Flood Auckland at 489-7784 24 hours a day, 7 days a week.
-Call your insurance company to inform them of the damage.
+If you think it is unsafe or even if you are not sure, call Flood Auckland at 489-7784 24.
+They are open 24 hours a day, 7 days a week.
+Call your insurance company as well to inform them of the damage.
 If severe damage has occurred, determine whether it is structurally safe to enter.
 If not or you are unsure, immediately make arrangements to stay elsewhere.

 Q. How long will it take my property to dry?

-The drying process depends on several factors including location, duration and source of water, the types of building materials, the weather conditions and how quickly emergency services begin.
+The drying process depends on several factors including location, duration and source of water.
+The types of building materials, the weather conditions and how quickly emergency services begin.
 We determine when the drying process is completed through consistent monitoring and evaluation.
-Even though carpeting may feel dry to the touch, the padding and sub-floors may still be wet underneath.
-Each situation is different; however.
-The most common rule of thumb is 3 days for carpet to dry, 4 for the underlay, 5 days for the sub floor and, skirting boards and lower walls for be dried below Auckland Council guidelines of 18% moisture.
+Even when carpeting feels dry to the touch, the padding and sub floors may still be wet underneath.
+Each situation is different however.
+The most common rule of thumb is 3 days for carpet to dry, 4 for the underlay and 5 days for the sub floor.
+Skirting boards and lower walls to be dried below Auckland Council guidelines of 18% moisture.